 Working in Language Clusters

-To help achieve Vision 2025 with greater speed, efficiency, and quality Wycliffe has been exploring new strategies, including a language family strategy.
+To help achieve Vision 2025 with greater speed, efficiency, and quality new strategies are being adopted, including a language family strategy.
 This involves working in language clusters within the Bantu language family.

 What is a Cluster?